 No Fat Vs No Carb Diets

-Most adults today can remember the low-carb dieting frenzy of the 2000s that had people with college degrees – some of them in the medical field! – thinking that potatoes or oatmeal was bad for you while steak and eggs were a good choice for a weight loss breakfast.
+Most adults today can remember the low-carb dieting frenzy of the 2000s that had people with college degrees – some of them in the medical field! – thinking that potatoes or oatmeal was bad for you while bacon and eggs were a good choice for a weight loss breakfast.
 Looking back, it seems inconceivable that so many people were so willfully misinformed about both weight loss and nutrition as to think they were doing themselves a favor by eating a bacon double cheeseburger without the bun.
 Fortunately, the Atkins (now it’s called Keto) diet has fallen by the wayside due to extremely low energy and muscle loss (when you followed it correctly) or lack of results (for those who did not follow it correctly).
 If you want to have a shapely and good looking body, your need to train and control your eating.
-The Atkins style approach only works for obese, sedentary people.
+The Atkins / Keto style approach only works for obese, sedentary people.
 Active people loose too much muscle (plus energy, mental clarity, bone density) on these no-carb diet schemes.

 You do need to know more than which foods are high in calories or fat…

 The over-40 crowd will also remember the low-fat, high-carb fad dieting craze of the 1990s, when everything that happened to be low in fat was suddenly good for you.
 You might have even had some acquaintances who snacked on huge spoonfuls of grape jelly because, hey – it’s fat-free!

 While relatively low-fat and medium-carb are good rules of thumb for anyone trying to lose weight, they don’t really get into specifics about nutrition.
 And what you don’t know about nutrition can and will stop you from meeting your weight-loss goals.